Sky Factory Scientific Research Initiatives

 The study was published in the peer reviewed Health Environments Research & Design Journal in the October 2015 issue.

 Read the full story about the study on our press release.

 Current Research Initiatives

-Scientific Research on Sky Image Ceilings is a white paper that describes the hypotheses that guide The Sky Factory's work, presents some of the existing research that supports these hypotheses, and discusses possible avenues of investigation.
-You may download a pdf version of the white paper, or scroll down to read it.
+Sky Factory's first white paper describes the hypotheses that guide the company's artistic framework—Open Skies Image Technology—while presenting some of the existing research that supports these hypotheses and discusses possible avenues of investigation.